marcusramberg/blog/content/post/2014-05-10-continous-delivery-with-drone-and-dokku.markdown

 ---
 date: "2014-05-10T00:00:00Z"
 tags:
   - Docker
   - Drone
   - devops
   - testing
-title: Continous Delivery with Drone and Dokku
+title: Continuous Delivery with Drone and Dokku
 ---

 A part of my job as CTO of [Output](http://theoutput.co/) is managing our